IADIY/AiyeCam-Talpa/How To Start.md

 # SDK Overview

-Utilizing the Talpa SDK requires two operating systems: **Ubuntu 20.04 or later** for building the project, and **Windows 10 or later** for flashing the program into memory.
+The Talpa SDK requires two operating systems: **Ubuntu 20.04 or later** for building the project, and **Windows 10 or later** for flashing the program into memory.

 ## Building the Project - Under Linux